ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

     Url aggregator_endpoints<1..2^16-1>;

-    /* This determines the query type for batch selection and the properties that all batches for this task must have.
-Defined in I-D.draft-ietf-ppm-dap-02. */
+    /* This determines the query type for batch selection and the properties that all batches for this task must have. */ QueryConfig query_config;
-    QueryConfig query_config;

     /* Time up to which Clients are allowed to upload to this task.